thustorage/lambda-io/README.md

 # Building and Running
 The repository serves as more a reference for experts, rather than an out-of-the-box codebase for beginners.
-We have to admit that it is quite hard to build and run the code directly, because the code is for specific software and hardware environment.
+It is not straightforward to build and run the code directly, because the code is for specific software and hardware environment.

 For example, the NVMe controller (nvme-ctl) is the userspace code for PetaLinux on Daisy/DaisyPlus OpenSSD.
 To run the code, one must configure the PetaLinux along with an FPGA image on Daisy/DaisyPlus OpenSSD.

-If you have further questions and interests, please feel free to propose an issue or contact me via email (zheyang.zy AT outlook.com) for detailed steps.
+If you have further questions and interests, please feel free to propose an issue or contact me via email yangzhe.ac AT outlook.com) for detailed steps.
 You can find my github at [yzim](https://github.com/yzim/).

 ## λ-IO Kernel